txt/ase23/docs/intro.md

 we offer to them the same chance for adventure, for the pursuit of new and interesting designs, that we have had."

+I.e. the world is not something we own, that we may break apart and leave broken.

+- Rather, we are the stewards of the world, responsible for passing on the same (or more) resources to those that follow.

 <br clear=all>